Resources: TOP II Guidelines, FAQ/Guidance

 What to look for in a data archive: “A proper, trustworthy archive will: (1) assign an identifier such as a “handle” (hdl) or “digital object identifier” (doi); (2) require that you provide adequate documentation and metadata; and (3) manage the “care and feeding” of your data by employing good curation practices” (Goodman et al., 2014).

-When sharing data, code, materials, and/or pre-registrations during the peer-review process, please do so in a way that retains the double-blind nature of peer review.
+When sharing data, code, materials, and/or pre-registrations during the peer-review process, please do so in a way that retains the double-masked nature of peer review.
 Some repositories have specific features for anonymizing content; others require workarounds.

 Trusted data repositories and example capabilities